Dembrane/pilot/echo/developer-docs/frontend_translations.md

 ## Commands Summary

-- Extract messages: `yarn messages:extract`
+- Extract messages: `pnpm messages:extract`
-- Compile messages: `yarn messages:compile`
+- Compile messages: `pnpm messages:compile`

 By following these steps, you can ensure that your application is properly localized and supports multiple languages.